-Willie is 23 years old with a lifetime of passion for the Belize marine environment.
+Willie has a lifetime of passion for the Belize marine environment.
 He has a degree in Nature Resource Management, gained at University of Belize in 2014.
 Willie is ReefCI’s science coordinator and Marine Biologist.
-He is a PADI Dive master and responsible for our conservation initiative programs.
+He is a PADI Dive Instructor and responsible for our conservation initiative programs.

 Willie worked as a community researcher at Toledo Institute of Development and the Environment (TIDE) and was one of the longest standing and most accomplished member of the team.
 He was active within the research and monitoring department, regularly taking part in the marine program within the Port Honduras Marine Reserve in Southern Belize, surveying coral, fish, and commercial species.
 He took part in many additional workshops and training seminars and represented TIDE at international conferences.
 Willie also worked with the Belize Fisheries Department and Belize Coastal Zone Management in research and monitoring throughout Belize.
 Willie has been working for ReefCI since August 2015.
 He is a great asset to our organization; in particular, the development of our intensive Lionfish program.